Transformer-based assignment decision network for multiple object tracking

 \section{Methodology}

 We designed and implemented Transformer-based Assignment Detection Network (TADN) as an alternative to data association for MOT.
 In short, TADN transforms information related to detections and known targets in each frame to directly compute optimal assignments for each detection.
+To accomplish this an external object detector is needed to compute detection locations for each frame, while in contrast, other Transformer-based approaches such as TrackFormer (\cite{trackformer}) act upon the original image frame to simultaneously generate detections and assignments.
 To evaluate TADN's real-world performance, a simple tracking-by-detection MOT algorithm was implemented to support it.
 Our tracker, including TADN, was end-to-end trained via the proposed novel training strategy.